intel/trustauthority-client-for-go/tdx-cli/README.md

-# Trust Connector TDX CLI
+# Intel® Trust Authority TDX CLI
 This is the beta version of TDX CLI for attesting TDX TEE with Intel Trust Authority.

 ## Prerequisites

-The Trust Connector TDX CLI has dependency on Intel SGX DCAP.
+The Intel Trust Authority TDX CLI has dependency on Intel SGX DCAP.
 Install TDX Attestation library devel packages from Intel SGX DCAP.

 ### For Ubuntu* OS
 Install the Debian package for `libtdx-attest-dev` following these steps: